How to Create a Patreon for Your YouTube Channel

 Selecting the “Video Creators” template lands you with the following basic setup, which you can see under Tiers in your page settings.

-But let’s add another, even greater tier here to see how that works.
+But let’s add another tier here just to see how that works, and how to customize it.
 Hitting Add Tier leads you to a setup page.

-Farther down, we get to the heart of it: Select the benefits you want to give members — and there are quite a few options.
+Farther down, we get to the heart of it: Select the benefits you want to give members — and there are lots of options.
 Under Advanced, you can limit the number of patrons on this tier.

-If you’re unhappy with this tier later, you can always unpublish it (on the bottom right).
+If you’re unhappy with this tier later, you can always edit or unpublish it (on the bottom right).

 Then just save the tier, and you’ll see it appear in the overview!